ten-protocol/foundation/token-utility-whitepaper.md

 ## Token Emission
 Token unlocking periods have been designed to strike a balance between allowing utility from the get-go and encouraging continued high-quality development and commitment to the TEN ecosystem over a number of years.

-Tokens distributed to the Contributor Community and partially unlock at TGE to allow participation in TEN as early as possible without applying downward pressure and making it difficult for others to participate through token onwership.
+Tokens distributed to the Contributor Community and partially unlock at TGE to allow participation in TEN as early as possible without applying downward pressure and making it difficult for others to participate through token ownership.

 Tokens distributed to the Community Reserve are unlocked on a schedule designed to provide early access to the tokens required to execute on their plans, for example, run TEN hackathons and raise awareness amongst the developer community.